camchu2001/my-wiki/docs/04. Amazon Web Services/AWS Cloud Foundations - Certified Cloud Practitioner/Module 2 - Cloud Economics and Billing.md

 	* For outbound data transfers, it is **aggregated across services** and **charged at the outbound data transfer rate**.
 ### 2. Pay for AWS
 1. <u>**Pay for what you use**</u>:
-	* At the end of each month, you only pay for the service that you consume for as long as you use it, with no large upfront-expenses.
+	* At the end of each month, you only pay for the service that you consume for as long as you use it, with no large upfront expenses.
 	* All services are available on demand, so you can **start/stop using a service at any time**, as there are no long term contracts required.
 2. <u>**Pay less when you reserve:**</u>
 	* For certain services like **Amazon Elastic Compute Cloud (Amazon EC2)** and **Amazon Relational Database Service (Amazon RDS)**, you can invest in **reserved capacity**.
-	* With Reserved Instances, you can save up to **75 percent** over equivalent on-demand capacity.
+	* With Reserved Instances, you can save up to **75 percent** over the equivalent on-demand capacity.
 	* Reserved Instances **options**:
 		* All Upfront Reserved Instance (**AURI**)
 		* Partial Upfront Reserved Instance (**PURI**)
 		* No Upfront Payments Reserved Instance (**NURI**)
 * When you buy **Reserved Instances**, you receive a **greater discount** when you make a **larger upfront payment**.
 	* You can pay all upfront and receive the largest discount.
 (AURI)
-	* Partial upfront offer lower discounts, but they give you the option to spend less upfront.
+	* Partial upfront offers lower discounts, but they give you the option to spend less upfront.
 (PURI)
-	* You can choose to spend nothing upfront and receive a smaller discount, which enables you to free capital to spend on other projects.
+	* You can choose to spend nothing upfront and receive a smaller discount, which enables you to have free capital to spend on other projects.
 (NURI)
 3. <u>**Pay less by using more**</u>:
-	* You can get volume based **discounts as your usage increases**.
+	* You can get volume-based **discounts as your usage increases**.
 	* **Tiered pricing** for services like Amazon Simple Storage Service (Amazon S3), Amazon Elastic Block Store (Amazon EBS), or Amazon Elastic File System (Amazon EFS) → ***the more you use, the less you pay per GB.***
 	* Multiple storage services offer options to help **lower pricing** based on your needs and how frequently you access your data.
 4. <u>**Pay even less as AWS grows**</u>: